 What are the graduate prospects?

-What is the University of Salford campus like?
+What is the University of Salford’s campus like?

-Of Salford’s three campuses, Peel Park is the main site.
-Teaching buildings are being added on campus, where the Victorian redbrick Peel Building has been joined by the £55 million New Adelphi teaching centre for art, performance, and design and technology students, offering a theatre, acting and recording studios and art and design workshops.
-The £65 million Science, Engineering and Environment (SEE) Building, also at Peel Park is fully electric-powered (with 154 roof-mounted photovoltaic panels providing renewable energy) and features open spaces to promote collaborative working.
+At Salford’s main site, the Victorian redbrick Peel Building has been joined by the £55 million New Adelphi teaching centre for art, performance, and design and technology students which has a theatre, acting and recording studios and art and design workshops.
+The £65 million Science, Engineering and Environment (SEE) Building, also at Peel Park, is fully electric-powered.
 Hands-on learning facilities include a wind tunnel and the Morson Maker Space for manufacturing and digital fabrication.
-The campus will soon house the Greater Manchester Institute of Technology, due to open in late 2025.
-It will specialise in construction, engineering, health and digital skills.
+The campus is the base for the Greater Manchester Institute of Technology, due to open in late 2025.

 Everything you need to know about the University of Salford’s student life and wellbeing support

-Greater Manchester is a huge student hub in the north, home to about 100,000 students.
-The city offers something for everyone — from art to football.
-There is a swimming pool with sauna and spa, five fitness suites and a multi-use sports hall as well as a 3G pitch, which is the site of Salford’s British Universities and Colleges Sport (Bucs) football and rugby league fixtures.
+On campus there is a swimming pool with sauna and spa, five fitness suites and a 3G pitch, which is the site of Salford’s British Universities and Colleges Sport (Bucs) football and rugby league fixtures.

-Students can self-refer to the counselling and wellbeing service, which offers an initial triage appointment followed by services running from self-help, in-depth wellbeing sessions, workshops and therapeutic groups or counselling.
+Students can self-refer to the counselling and wellbeing service, which offersin-depth wellbeing sessions, therapeutic groups and counselling.
 Salford’s security team, students’ union and accommodation provider share training and best practice on suicide prevention.
-There is also Rafiki, a student-led peer support listening service, and a 24/7 student care line staffed by counsellors.
+There is also a student-led peer support listening service, and a 24/7 student care line staffed by counsellors.

 What do the students say?